-- > Download Optum Financial Mobile from your app store. - Log in using your online username and password.
-If you have never logged in before, click "New User Registration" to set your username and password. - > Tap the option to submit a new payment request. - > Follow the screen prompts to submit information. - > Follow the screen prompts to submit documentation using your camera or select an image from your mobile device.
+- Download the Optum Financial mobile app from your app store. - Log in using your online username and password.
+If you have never logged in before, click "New User Registration" to set your username and password. - Tap the option to submit a new payment request. - Follow the screen prompts to submit information. - Follow the screen prompts to submit documentation using your camera or select an image from your mobile device.